Chamberlin Stratus 12

 For a 40 ft cruising cat it offers really large and comfortable accommodation and is very seaworthy.
 I have set it up for easy single handing as most of my sailing is solo so everything must be easy for one person to handle.
 The basic design of the boat being a heavy cutter rig with large deck area provides a great platform.

 It is with some sadness that I have decided sell this boat.
-We have had many enjoyable and memorable experiences in the past 10 years.
-But last year I experience a serious health issue and we have had to re- evaluate our plans going forward.
+We have had many enjoyable and memorable experiences in the past 9 years.
+But last year I experienced a serious health issue and we have had to re- evaluate our plans going forward.

 This is a private sale so give me a call if you are at all interested.
 We can have a yarn about the boat, what you are looking for in a boat, your plans and whether it is suitable for you.